openmeteo/hspatial/docs/api.rst

    that it is converted if necessary.

-   The function reads all rasters, extracts the value at the specified point, assembles a :class:`~timeseries.Timeseries` object, and returns it.
+   The function reads all rasters, extracts the value at the specified point, assembles a HTimeseries_ object, and returns it.

    Usage example::